Malik Jackson (defensive lineman): 2014 season

 Jackson entered the season the backup right defensive end behind Derek Wolfe after the Denver Broncos signed free agent DeMarcus Ware who was named the starting left defensive end.
 On December 7, 2014, Jackson recorded a season-high six solo tackles and sacked Kyle Orton during a 24–17 victory over the Buffalo Bills.

 Jackson finished his third season with 42 combined tackles (33 solo), three sacks, four pass deflections, and a forced fumble in 16 games and three starts.
-After finishing the season 12-4 and atop the AFC West, the Broncos went on to the AFC Divisional Round.
+After finishing the season 12–4 and atop the AFC West, the Broncos went on to the AFC Divisional Round.
 Jackson started the game and recorded four combined tackles as the Broncos were defeated by the Indianapolis Colts 24–13.

 2015 season

 Throughout his first training camp under new head coach Gary Kubiak, Jackson competed against Antonio Smith and Vance Walker for the starting left defensive end role.
-Defensive Coordinator Wade Phillips employed a 3-4 defensive scheme that moved DeMarcus Ware to outside linebacker, vacating his defensive end position.
+Defensive coordinator Wade Phillips employed a 3–4 defensive scheme that moved DeMarcus Ware to outside linebacker, vacating his defensive end position.
 He was named the starting defensive end to start the season, alongside Vance Walker, who was replacing Derek Wolfe, while he served a four-game suspension.

-During Week 5 against the Oakland Raiders, Jackson recorded six combined tackles and sacked quarterback Derek Carr during a 16-10 road victory.
+During Week 5 against the Oakland Raiders, Jackson recorded six combined tackles and sacked quarterback Derek Carr during a 16–10 road victory.
 Three weeks later, he collected two combined tackles, deflected a pass, and recorded the first safety of his career in a 29–10 victory over the Green Bay Packers.
-He made the safety after tackling tight end Richard Rodgers II in the end zone during the fourth quarter.
+He made the safety after tackling tight end Richard Rodgers in the end zone during the fourth quarter.
 He finished the season with a career-high 45 combined tackles (34 solo), seven pass deflections, five sacks, and a safety in 16 games and starts.

 The Broncos finished the season atop the AFC West with a 12–4 record.
 After defeating the Pittsburgh Steelers and the New England Patriots, the Broncos went on to play in Super Bowl 50.
-In the first quarter, Jackson recovered a fumble in the end zone by Cam Newton that was forced by linebacker Von Miller.
+In the first quarter of the Super Bowl, Jackson scored his only career touchdown after recovering a fumble in the end zone by Cam Newton that was forced by linebacker Von Miller, who would go on to win Super Bowl MVP.
 The touchdown gave the Broncos an early 10–0 lead and Jackson went on to record five combined tackles in the Broncos' 24–10 victory over the Carolina Panthers.